-Sustainability has become a pressing issue in warehouse management in the past decades.
-Reducing the environmental impact of operations is a multifaceted challenge that can be overcome by improving process efficiency.
+Sustainability has become an important issue for warehouse management in the US.
+Reducing the environmental impact of operations is a big challenge that can be overcome by improving process efficiency.
 In many cases, this is achieved by implementing warehouse automation.
-Efficient, automated processes enable reduced energy consumption, fewer emissions, and more compact facilities.
-However, by choosing an automation partner that champions sustainability, warehouse operators can truly maximise these benefits.
+Efficient, automated processes need less energy, emit fewer greenhouse gases, and can do more within compact facilities.
+However, by choosing an automation partner that also champions sustainability, warehouse operators can truly maximize these benefits.

-Hans Jongebloed, Senior Postal and Parcel Expert at Prime Vision, a global leader in computer vision integration and robotics for logistics and e-commerce, looks at sustainability challenges facing warehouses and how the company reduces environmental impact.
+Hans Jongebloed, Senior Postal and Parcel Expert at Prime Vision, a global leader in computer vision integration and robotics for logistics and e-commerce, looks at sustainability challenges facing US warehouses and how the company reduces environmental impact.